Andy Mossack reports back from the Mediterranean with his Guide to Sardinia’s Gallura Region

 Taking the opportunity to jump on one of Valle dell’ Erica’s motor yachts from its personal fleet I join a cruise around the La Maddalena archipelago.
 Corsica is so close I feel I can almost reach out and touch it.
 Uninhabited Spargi Island is a popular stopping off point for swimming and diving in the crystal clear water, particularly Cala Soraja named after Iranian Princess Soraya who was a frequent visitor in the 60s.
 The wild island of Caprera was Garibaldi’s home in exile and he enjoyed it so much he came back and stayed there for 27 years until his death.

+No guide to Sardinia’s Gallura region would be complete without a visit to Capo Testa.
 Just a few kilometres from Santa Teresa di Gallura across a narrow isthmus you’ll find the spectacular headland of Capo Testa crowned by not one, but two lighthouses.
 But first, you have to negotiate a short hike across a lunar-like landscape of granite and Mediterranean scrub.
-There are paths here leading down to small secluded beaches and hidden coves whilst the scrubland has its own hidden secret; a cave system that leads down to the beach.
+There are paths here leading down to small, secluded beaches and hidden coves whilst the scrubland has its own hidden secret; a cave system that leads down to the beach.
 The oldest lighthouse is now abandoned while the newer version needs no human touch as it runs automatically.